tersitain/tablesorter/README.md

   * Renamed a bunch of functions so everything makes more sense (e.g. `$.tablesorter.addWidget` is now `$.tablesorter.widget.add`; major functions like this are mapped back to `addWidget` to ease you into this version)
   * Updated all parsers &amp; widgets to use the updated function names - I might have missed some.
   * Updated tests
+* Added basic Zepto support
+  * tablesorter appears to function normally - minimum requirements of at least zepto.js, data.js, event.js, selector.js and ajax.js (if loading files).
+  * As yet untested with pager, parsers & widgets.
+  * No metadata support is available when using Zepto.
+I am not going to bother with converting the metadata plugin.